daniel-p-green/alain-ai-learning-platform/HACKATHON_README.md

 ## TL;DR Demo
 - Web UI (Next.js): Browse and play lessons with live model calls.
+- Public Directory: Link in the header to explore tutorials with search and filters.
 - React SPA: Lightweight demo of the tutorial player.
 - Execution API (Encore.ts): Unified SSE endpoint for streaming completions.